 Cash and cash equivalents - Cash is considered a Level 1 asset as it is the functional currency in the U.S. and is the most liquid form of an asset and not subject to valuation fluctuations.
-Cash equivalents are comprised of publicly traded money market accounts.
-The publicly traded money market accounts are considered to be Level 1 assets.
+Cash equivalents are comprised of publicly traded money market accounts and short-term investment securities with maturity periods of 90 days or less.
+The publicly traded money market accounts are considered to be Level 1 assets and the short-term investments are considered to be Level 2 assets.